Fantasy sport: State laws related to fantasy gaming

 Whether state laws can regulate fantasy sports conducted across state lines depends on whether fantasy sports are a form of sports wagering under federal law.
 This is because the Federal Wire Act prohibits the conduct of sports wagering in interstate or foreign commerce.
 With regard to intrastate sports wagering, in 2018 the United States Supreme Court in Murphy v.
-National Collegiate Athletic Association struck down the Professional and Amateur Sports Protection Act, which had prohibited states from authorizing any wagering, lottery, betting, sweepstakes or other wagering scheme that is based directly or indirectly on games in which professional or amateur athletes participate or on the performance of any athletes in such games.
+National Collegiate Athletic Association struck down the Professional and Amateur Sports Protection Act of 1992 (PASPA), which had prohibited states from authorizing any wagering, lottery, betting, sweepstakes or other wagering scheme that is based directly or indirectly on games in which professional or amateur athletes participate or on the performance of any athletes in such games.

 Where states have not expressly authorized fantasy sports contests, usually general gambling laws prohibit lotteries or wagering if three elements are present: an entry fee (known as "consideration"), a prize (a "reward," in legal terms) and chance.
 Whether fantasy sports are legal under these laws hinges on the definition of "chance" that the state applies.
 For some states, if skill dominates the outcome of the event, then the contest is legal, and passes what is called the "dominant factor test."
 Other states with a stricter definition of chance, called "any chance test," have made fantasy football illegal.

 Several states have clarified that paid fantasy sports contests are games of skill and exempt from gambling laws, beginning with Maryland in 2012.

-One exception is the state of Nevada, which has an exemption in PASPA to allow for sports betting.
+One exception is the state of Nevada, which was exempted from PASPA.
 The Nevada attorney general issued an opinion that found Daily Fantasy Sports to be a form of sports wagering, similar to the current wagering offered by Nevada Sports Books.
 The opinions states that Daily Fantasy Sports are not illegal in Nevada; however, a sports pool license is required to conduct the activity in Nevada.

 Several Attorneys General have also issued opinions that Daily Fantasy Sports are a form of sports wagering.
 A Florida state attorney general's opinion in 1991 called into doubt the legality of fantasy football contests, but companies have operated in the state without any legal action.
 Since then nine other AGs have issued options, statements or formal opinions that equate DFS with gambling.